How to close your bank account

-If you're unhappy with your bank, close your account and find a bank that meets your needs
+If you're unhappy with your bank, close your account and find one that meets your needs.

+Thinking it’s time to break up with your bank?
 Unfortunately, some banks don’t make the process as simple as they could.
-This leads many people to keeping unused bank accounts much longer than they should.
-Rather than risk being charged monthly fees on an inactive account, here are some simple steps you can take to close your bank accounts.
+This leads many people to keep unused bank accounts much longer than they should.
+Rather than risk being charged monthly fees on an inactive account, here are some simple steps you can take to close your bank account.

 Shop around for a new account

-Before you close down your old account, take the time to shop around and find a new bank account to replace it.
+Before you close your account, take the time to shop around and find a new bank account to replace it.

-Whatever you’re searching for, be sure you check out your options before you proceed.
+Whatever you’re searching for, check out your options before you proceed.
 The last thing you need is to open a new account, only to find out later that the fees are much higher and rules are more stringent.

-When you switch accounts, it’s important to be sure to switch any payment information for bills or direct deposit to your new account.
+When you switch accounts, make sure you switch any payment information for bills or direct deposit to your new account.

 Ask a representative at your new bank to help you with your transfers.
 They’ll get in touch with your old bank and ask them to provide a list of all your direct debits and direct credits.
-You’ll be shown the list and asked which of those payments you want shifted across to your new account.
+They may show you a list and ask which of those payments you want transferred to your new account.

 These will include things like: